sbergot/wandering-mushroom/content/2020-12-04-the-resistance.md

 - External autonomous communities aka intentional communities.
 Examples include the East Wind Community and Nomadelfia.
 They are united around a set of values.
-Those are bigger, less visible are more organized.
+Those are bigger groups, less visible are more organized compared to the marginals.
 They rarely have any impact on the rest of the world.
   Corporations dislike them because of what they represent.
 Those communities can also block the access to some natural resources.

 - Political activists.
 They live in the system to some extent but are fighting against it.
 They are also united around an ideology.
-Contrary to the external autonomous communities, political activist are trying to change the rest of the society.
+Contrary to the external autonomous communities, political activists are trying to change the rest of the society.
 They may use different means of actions, but they can never stay 100% legal.
 Corporations hate them for their actions and what they represent.

 - Chaos agents.
 Those people just want to see the system burn.
-They are using the word "system" as loosely as I am in these posts: anything that relates to the conventional social organization.
+They are using the word "system" as loosely as I am in these posts: anything that relates to the dominant social organization.
 Maybe they have some deeper ideology but it is less important now.
 The only thing that matters is "how do we fuck things up as efficiently as possible".
-They have become professional rioter and saboteur.
+They have become professionals in their fields.
 They probably used to belong to another group and were radicalized because of some unsettling events or maybe just for the thrill of action.
 They often join forces with other groups on specific operations.
-They might even help a corporation against another one in some cases.
+They might even help a corporation against another one in some rare cases.

 I feel we have enough with those four groups.
 Where should the player belong?
 I am rather convinced that they should live in the last one.